-Do you know those thoughts that pop into your head whenever you manage to calm that monkey mind down?
+Do you pay attention to those thoughts that pop into your head whenever you manage to calm your sweet monkey mind down a notch?
 Those thoughts that come up while meditating, while running, while paying attention to your breathing.
-Those thoughts are special, and should have a little bow tie in their hair so the whole world can see how great they really are (but due to a lack of bow ties, here is a blog post).
+Those thoughts are something special and should come with a little bow tie in their hair so the whole world can see how great they really are (but because the world is not perfect, here is a blog post to honour them).

 Today was Day 2 of Adriene’s 30 Day Yoga Camp for me and one of those thoughts came up.
-Today’s practice was a calm one.
-One of those that I struggle with.
-I like quick and swift.
-Luckily I have a new Yoga friend who suggested that we’d do the 30 Day Yoga Camp together.
+Today’s practice was restorative.
+One of those practices that I struggle with.
+I much prefer Power Yoga and anything quick and swift.
+Luckily I have a new yoga friend who suggested that we would do the 30 Day Yoga Camp together.
 (Yes, I know.
 I’m excited too!)
-And already, it seems worth every minute of sitting in discomfort.
+Already it seems worth every minute of sitting in discomfort.

 When I was breathing in, and breathing out (folding forwards), I opened my eyes and looked down, one thought came up and it sounded like this: